Bernard Hebda

-Bernard Anthony Hebda (born September 3, 1959) is an American Catholic prelate who has served as archbishop of Saint Paul and Minneapolis in Minnesota since 2016.
+Bernard Anthony Hebda (born September 3, 1959) is an American Catholic prelate serving as Archbishop of Saint Paul and Minneapolis in Minnesota since 2016.

 He previously served as apostolic administrator of the archdiocese beginning in 2015, and as coadjutor archbishop of the Archdiocese of Newark in New Jersey from 2013 to 2015, as bishop of Gaylord in Michigan from 2009 to 2013, and in the Roman Curia on the Pontifical Council for Legislative Texts from 2003 to 2009.

 Biography

 Early life

-Bernard Hebda was born in Pittsburgh, Pennsylvania, on September 3, 1959, in the community of Brookline.
+Hebda was born in Pittsburgh, Pennsylvania, on September 3, 1959, in the community of Brookline.
 He attended South Hills Catholic High School in Mt.
 Lebanon, Pennsylvania.
-He then entered Harvard University, where he earned a Bachelor of Political Science degree in 1980.
+He then entered Harvard University, where he was on the staff of the Harvard International Review, and earned a Bachelor of Political Science degree in 1980.
 Hebda received a JD from Columbia Law School at the Parker School of Foreign and Comparative Law in New York City in 1983.

 Hebda studied philosophy at Saint Paul Seminary in Pittsburgh from 1984 to 1985.
 He lived at the Pontifical North American College in Rome and attended the Pontifical Gregorian University, where he earned a Bachelor of Sacred Theology degree (1985–1988) and a licentiate in Canon Law (1988–1990).